airbnb/javascript/react/README.md

   - Bind event handlers for the render method in the constructor.

   > Why?
-A bind call in a prop will create a brand new function on every single render.
+A bind call in a the render path create a brand new function on every single render.

   eslint rules: [`react/jsx-no-bind`](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-bind.md).